Prab-Bains/AI-Self-Healing-Test-Automation/README.md

 # AI-Powered Self-Healing Automation Framework

-A resilient UI automation framework built with Python, Playwright, and Ollama.
 This project demonstrates a "Self-Healing" capability where AI identifies and recovers from broken web selectors in real-time, significantly reducing manual test maintenance.

 ## Key Features
 * AI Self-Healing: Intercepts Timeout or SelectorNotFound errors and uses a local LLM (Mistral) to suggest updated selectors based on the current DOM state.